1. Home

 Solar Rebates, Tax Credits, and Incentives in Massachusetts

-To maximize the value of your solar energy investment, take advantage of as many financial incentives as possible.
-In 2024, Massachusetts residents may be able to qualify for federal and state tax incentives as well as a few local programs designed specifically to incentivize residential renewable energy production and storage.
+In 2025, Massachusetts residents may be able to qualify for federal and state tax incentives as well as a few local programs designed specifically to incentivize residential renewable energy production and storage.

 Note: Your eligibility can depend on your location, electric utility provider, income level, interest in battery storage, and more.
 This is not tax advice, and you should always consult a tax professional.